AMS-Simons Travel Grants

 - Transportation tickets

-- Including air, train, bus, subway tickets, also charges for taxis and other transportation network operators.
-Not reimbursable: travel insurance, upgrade or early check-in fees, excess baggage fees, flight change fees (if an emergency situation arises, explain).
+- Including air, train, bus, subway tickets; also, charges for taxis and other transportation network operators to and from the airport or train stations.
+Not reimbursable: business/first class seats on air or train, travel insurance, upgrade or early check-in fees, excess baggage fees, flight change fees (if an emergency situation arises, explain).

 - Contact AMS staff in advance for approval when considering a car rental.
 For approved car rental situations, only actual charges for a basic economy-level car are covered, not mileage.
 No insurance fees are covered.